ComputationalBiomechanicsLab/opensim-creator-site/README.md

 ## 🚀 Deploying

-Deployment of a release of the website to (e.g.) https://www.opensimcreator.com is described in [opensim-creator-devops](https://github.com/ComputationalBiomechanicsLab/opensim-creator-devops).
-The procedure is subject to change, but *probably* involves something like `rsync`ing the built assets to a webserver, or GitHub Pages.
+Deployment of a release of the website to (e.g.) https://www.opensimcreator.com is described in [devops/](devops/).
+The procedure is subject to change, but *probably* involves some variation of `rsync`ing the built assets to a webserver, or GitHub Pages.